AT THIS TIME WE ARE WORSHIPPING ON-LINE ONLY

 Good Times to Visit

-Worship is about spending time with The Lord, not so much worrying about your wardrobe.
+Worship is rest, spiritual nurture and spending time with God, not so much worrying about your wardrobe.
 Christ Lutheran welcomes all who come to worship and we have no dress code.
 Worshippers at Christ Lutheran wear anything from jeans to suits.
-Your attendance is what matters most to our Lord.
+Your participation, and openness to the Word matter most.
 So dress in a way that is comfortable for you.

 How Worship Works